-Successes have been made; despite his imperfections, the boxer Jack Johnson tested white assumptions of black inferiority with black leaders rallying behind him when he was arrested using the “White Slave Traffic Act”.
-While racial uplift comedies are sometimes viewed by historians as negative depictions of black people, we can see how films like The Railroad Porter (1913) developed because of the First Great Migration and inspired the first steps toward progress that would not have been possible in the South due to de jure racism.
-African-Americans also succeeded in the opportunity to practice blues and jazz music ala Dorsey, who found employment in the Chicago milieu.
+Successes were realized as a result of the migration.
+Despite his imperfections, the boxer Jack Johnson tested white assumptions of black inferiority with black leaders rallying behind him when he was arrested under the “White Slave Traffic Act.”
+While racial uplift comedies are sometimes viewed by historians as negative depictions of black people, we can see how films like The Railroad Porter (1913) developed because of the First Great Migration and inspired the initial steps toward progress that would not have been possible in the South due to de jure racism.
+African Americans also succeeded in the opportunity to practice blues and jazz music ala Dorsey, who found employment in the Chicago.

 The principal drawback of the First Great Migration would be the housing shortages – although legislation like the Perkins Bill protected renters from landlords hiking rents, these laws were very individualistic and so disregarded racial segregation as an issue in cities like Harlem.
 Housing in Detroit was also dismal with restrictive covenants, real estate codes, and social prejudice preventing African-Americans from exercising their agency.
 The Northern version of Jim Crow was very much in effect with housing.
 Unlike the South, the industrial North was able to restrict residents to regions known as black belts in order to maintain property values.
-When the Ossian and Gladys Sweets’ family moved into the lower-middle class Garland neighborhood, people began mobbing their home which they legally defended to their detriment.
-As such, secretary of the NAACP James Weldon Johnson lamented times “when the most persistent integrationist becomes an isolationist” which is further evidence that the first migrants’ dream of a promised land was shattered by the Northern version of Jim Crow.
+When Ossian and Gladys Sweet moved into the lower middle-class Garland neighborhood, people began mobbing their home, which they legally defended to their detriment.
+As such, the Secretary of the NAACP, James Weldon Johnson, lamented times “when the most persistent integrationist becomes an isolationist” which is further evidence that the first migrants’ dream of a promised land was shattered by the Northern version of Jim Crow.

 References: